Aminet: History

+The idea for a Amiga-related software-archive was put into practice in 1991, when Swiss computer-science students of ICU – the informatics club of the University of Zurich in Canton of Zurich, Switzerland – started to use an Amiga 3000UX they previously got donated by the Switzerland-division of Commodore Int'l., and consequently put it to use to host a FTP-archive at amiga.physik.unizh.ch.

+From the start of amiga.physik and its main-purpose of offering online many packages for AmigaOS itself (which the students collected amongst themselves), the FTP-server also acted additionally as the Amiga-UNIX's free anonymous official ftp-site, at which about forty users logged in on each day.
+However, following the announcement, the FTP-fileserver got stressed quickly due to overuse and requests from other FTP-mirrors.

-In January 1992, Swiss student Urban Müller took over a software archive that had been started by other members of a computer science students' club.
+In January 1992, Swiss student Urban Müller was then tasked to take upon the administrator's job of the software-archive, that had been started with other students of ICU since.
 Soon the archive became mirrored worldwide and in 1995 started being distributed on monthly CD-ROMs.
 By using a single master site (then wuarchive.wustl.edu) for creating ftp scripts for each slave site, Aminet reduced to a bare minimum the effort to set up new mirror sites.

-Aminet also illustrates practical use of metadata schema by software repositories.
-Reports of daily additions to this software archive were posted automatically to Usenet (de.comp.sys.amiga.archive), or could be requested as an email newsletter.
-Most of the programs on Aminet were public domain or shareware, but software companies made updates and demo versions of their programs available as well.
-Now Aminet is complemented by platform specific sites archiving software for AmigaOS 4, AROS or MorphOS only.
+Aminet also early on illustrated practical use of metadata schema by software repositories.
+Reports of daily additions to this software archive were posted automatically to Usenet (de.comp.sys.amiga.archive), or could be requested as an email newsletter – Most of the programs on Aminet were public domain or shareware, but software companies made updates and demo versions of their programs available as well.
+Now Aminet is complemented by platform-specific sites archiving software for AmigaOS 4, AROS or MorphOS only and sorted by architectures and platforms of m68k for the Motorola MC68000-series equipped original Amiga-hardware, Amiga-hardware equipped with PowerPC-based CPU-accelerators cards (Turbo-Cards) or x86-based Amiga-environments (e.g. Amithlon).